The psychological dimension of aging that often gets overlooked

 Multiple studies have examined whether meditation affects telomere length and telomerase activity.
 A systematic review and meta-analysis of 25 studies found that mindfulness-based interventions had small-to-medium effects on telomere length and telomerase activity.

-Another meta-analysis found a significant effect size indicating that individuals in meditation conditions had longer telomeres, with more hours of meditation associated with larger effects.
+Telomerase is the enzyme that rebuilds telomeres and slows their shortening.
+Findings from another meta-analysis showed a significant effect size indicating that individuals in meditation conditions had longer telomeres, with more hours of meditation associated with larger effects.

 One particularly interesting finding: in a study of long-term mindfulness meditators, age was no longer related to telomere length, suggesting that long-term meditation may counteract some effects of biological aging on telomere length.